oreil149/adelyn-oreilly.github.io/index.md

 ## Course Projects

 ### Interactive Tsunami Hazard Web Map
-#### Interactive web map visualizing tsunami events and associated runups.
-With pop-ups displaying relevant data on water height, location, timestamp, number of runups.
+#### Interactive web map visualizing tsunami events and associated runups from 2020–2025.
+Pop-ups display event attributes such as water height, location, timestamp, and number of recorded runups.
+Built using JavaScript and the ArcGIS Maps SDK, developed and tested locally before deployment.
-#### Using..... local host
+Using JavaScript, HTML/CSS, local host server, and <span>ArcGIS Maps SDK for JavaScript</span>.

-<a href="https://github.com/oreil149/Tsunami-Webmap">3D Tsunami Visualization and Associated Runups (2020 to 2025)</a>
+<a href="https://github.com/oreil149/Tsunami-Webmap">3D Tsunami Visualization and Associated Runups (2020–2025)</a>

 ### Interactive Map of Modes of Transportation to Work by U.S. State (2023)
-#### Using..... local host
+#### Interactive web map visualizing commuting patterns across the United States using 2023 census data.
+The map allows users to explore how different transportation modes vary geographically across states.
+Using JavaScript, HTML/CSS, local host server, and <span>ArcGIS Maps SDK for JavaScript</span>.

 <a href="https://github.com/oreil149/Modes-of-Transportation-US">Modes of Transportation Interactive Map Repo</a>

 ### U.S. Imports and Exports Flow Map